fixthestatusquo/proca-sync/README.md

 # setup

-- fork this repository (please call it proc-sync-{name-of-your-CRM}
+- fork this repository
 - git clone the fork
+- create a new src/crm/{yourcrm}.ts
 - cp .env.example .env
+- modify CRM={yourcrm} in your .env

 You need to know queue service credentials (name, username and password) from which to read from.